ubeda/DIRACDocs/source/DeveloperGuide/BranchingModel/index.rst

 The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

-In the latter case, it is impossible to see from the Git history which of the commit objects together have implemented a featureâ you would have to manually read all the log messages.
+In the latter case, it is impossible to see from the Git history which of the commit objects together have implemented a feature, you would have to manually read all the log messages.
 Reverting a whole feature (i.e. a group of commits), is a true headache in the latter situation, whereas it is easily done if the --no-ff flag was used.

 Resolving merge conflicts
 -------------------------